Tobacco Cessation Resources & More

-U of I employees are eligible for Freshstart tobacco cessation classes on the Moscow campus as well as free nicotine replacement therapy (NRT).
+U of I employees are eligible for Freshstart nicotine cessation program on the Moscow campus as well as free nicotine replacement therapy (NRT).
 NRT products are covered under prescription plans as a result of Health Care Reform.
 Employees can obtain a prescription from their doctor and take it to be filled at a pharmacy.
 Generic medications are also covered.

 Register for a Cessation Class in Moscow